rcemper/SPOOL-demo/README.md

 ```
  git clone https://github.com/rcemper/SPOOL-demo-ZPM.git
 ```
-Open the terminal in this directory create teh container and run it:
+Open the terminal in this directory create the container and run it:
 ```
  docker-compose up -d
 ```